jimmyff/faehound-games/content/ultimate_quest.md

 # A call for Playtesters

 If you are interested in play testing Ultimate Quest please get in touch on [boardgamegeek](https://boardgamegeek.com/user/jimmyff).
-In addition to the local play testing the game is currently undergoing, I'd love to have remote testers playing the game regularly (solo or in a group), offering feedback that will help to shape the final game.
+In additional to local playtesting (Leeds, UK) I'm looking for remote testers who can play the game semi-regularly (solo or in a group), offering feedback that will help to shape the final game.

 Ultimate Quest will be available to play at Airecon (Harrogate UK) in the Playtesting area on 15th March 2024 from 16:30 - 19:30.
 So please pop along and help rescue Georgie, the ginger tavern cat!